PicoQuant/HH400-v3.x-Demos/README.md

 ## Introduction

-TThe HydraHarp 400 is a TCSPC system with USB interface.
+The HydraHarp 400 is a TCSPC system with USB interface.
 Dependent on the model it uses USB 2.0 or USB 3.0.
 The system requires a 686 class PC with suitable USB host controller, 1 GB of memory and at least 1 GHz CPU clock.
 The HydraHarp software is suitable for Windows 7 and Windows 8 including the x64 versions.

 ## Disclaimer